 - During viral infection, the virus breaks apart the host’s genome.

-- Errors during replication can cause host DNA fragments to be incorporated into new viral particles.
+- Errors during viral replication can cause the host cell’s DNA fragments to be incorporated into new viral particles.

 - When the virus infects a new host, it transfers the previous host’s DNA, which recombines with the new host’s DNA.

-- If germline cells are infected, new genes may become part of the recipient species’ gene pool.
+- If germline cells experience viral infection followed by viral transduction, new genes may become part of the recipient species’ gene pool.

 - Viral Recombination: